deep-entertainment/egoventure/docs/getting_started.md

 * configuration.tres: The default [game configuration](configuration.md)

-* core.gd: An example game core singleton, that controls the basic game logic.
+* core.gd: The core singleton for the game template, that controls the basic game logic.
 Check out the [structure documentation](structure.md) for details

 * game_state.gd: An example [game state](state.md)